 4. Wake-up “reward”– what does your child do within the first few minutes of waking up?
 Eat?
 Snuggle in bed with you?
 Watch TV?
 Some early morning wakings are due to children being “rewarded” right when they wake up, giving them extra incentive to wake up early.
 I know it’s sometimes survival mode for you to catch some extra z’s, but try to delay those extra snuggles in your bed, immediate nursing, bottle feeding, or breakfast, and TV for at least 10 minutes after your child wakes up to break that association.

 5. Too much light– our bodies are in a lighter stage of sleep in those early morning hours, so if there is any light peaking through the windows, it could cause your child to wake up early!
 I tell my families they shouldn’t be able to see their hand in front of their face, whether it’s 2:00 pm or 2:00 am.
 If you’re looking for some better blackout solutions, check out the list I made of my favorite/most recommended products!

 Final early morning tip: when I work with families on correcting these early mornings, we make it a rule that morning is not until at least 6:00 am…no one wants to start their day any earlier, and we certainly don’t want that being a pattern.
-So if your child wakes up at 5:15 am, treat it like you would a night waking.
+So if your child wakes up at 5:15 am, treat it like you would a night waking (and if your child is 2 or older, consider using a toddler clock!).
 If you’ve gone through this list and are still stumped by your child’s early mornings, don’t hesitate to reach out and book a free call!